Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 2. From the same location that you've used to kickoff a WordPress deployment, you will be able to locate the list of past deployments, if any exist.
 Clicking on any of these deployments will result in a deployment specific view that among other things, displays the following key information:

-a.
-Domain name / application end-point
+- Domain name / application end-point
-b.
-Deployment status
+- Deployment status
-c.
-The infrastructure resource group containing underlying Azure resources
+- The infrastructure resource group containing underlying Azure resources

   ![Deployment summary / essentials](images/essentials_manage.png)